A refinement of weak order intervals into distributive lattices: Introduction and preliminaries

 Our results concern intervals in the weak order of the symmetric group $S_n$.
 Intervals in this fundamental order can arise in unexpected contexts.
 For example, Bj{\"{o}}rner and Wachs \cite[Theorem 6.8]{permstatslinext} showed that the set of linear extensions of a regularly labeled two-dimensional poset forms an interval in the weak order.
 The Bell classes defined by Rey in \cite{bellorder} are also weak order intervals \cite[Theorem 4.1]{bellorder}.

 Stembridge \cite[Theorem 2.2]{onfc} showed that the interval $\Lambda_w = [\text{id},w]$ in the weak order is a distributive lattice if and only if $w$ is a fully commutative element.
-Recall that the Lehmer code of a permutation $w \in S_n$ is an $n$-tuple that encodes information about the inversions of $w$.
+The Lehmer code \cite{lehmer} is an $n$-tuple that encodes information about the inversions of a permutation.
 Our main theorem, Theorem~\ref{t:distributivelattice}, states that the set of Lehmer codes for permutations in $\Lambda_w$, ordered by the product order on $\mathbb{N}^n$, is a distributive lattice.
 Furthermore, the rank-generating function of $\Lambda_w$ matches that of the corresponding distributive lattice.
+Theorem~\ref{t:distributivelattice} holds for arbitrary $w \in S_n$, so it tells us how an arbitrary weak order interval can be refined to form a distributive lattice when $w$ is not fully commutative.

-\textbf{Figure 1.} The left weak order interval $\Lambda_{32514}$ on the left is not a distributive lattice due to the subinterval $\left[12435, 32415\right]$.
+The left weak order interval $\Lambda_{32514}$ shown on the left of Figure 1 is not a distributive lattice due to the subinterval $\left[12435, 32415\right]$.
 Restricted to the Lehmer codes of permutations in $\Lambda_{32514}$, the product order on $\mathbb{N}^5$ refines the left weak order.
+This is shown on the right of Figure 1.
 By Theorem~\ref{t:distributivelattice}, this refinement results in a distributive lattice.

-The fundamental theorem of finite distributive lattices states that any finite distributive lattice is isomorphic to the set $J(P)$ of down-closed subsets of a finite poset $P$, ordered by inclusion.
+Our results relating weak order intervals and distributive lattices are motivated by the existence of nice structure theorems for finite distributive lattices.
+For example, the fundamental theorem of finite distributive lattices states that any finite distributive lattice is isomorphic to the set $J(P)$ of down-closed subsets of a finite poset $P$, ordered by inclusion.
 In light of Theorem~\ref{t:distributivelattice}, we construct a finite poset $M_w$ associated to the set of Lehmer codes of permutations in $\Lambda_w$.
-In section~\ref{s:baseposet}, we give a chain decomposition of $M_w$ in which the chains are determined by the Lehmer code.
-The relations between the chains are determined by an extension to the Lehmer code that we introduce in section~\ref{s:extendedcodes}.
+In Section~\ref{s:baseposet}, we give a chain decomposition of $M_w$ in which the chains are determined by the Lehmer code.
+The relations between the chains are determined by an extension to the Lehmer code that we introduce in Section~\ref{s:extendedcodes}.
 The construction of $M_w$ and its properties are summarized by Theorem~\ref{t:codejoinirreducibles}.

+Propp \cite{proppdistributive} gave a method for choosing elements uniformly at random from any finite distributive lattice of the form $J(P)$ that uses only the poset $P$.
+Thus, the description of $M_w$ given in Theorem~\ref{t:codejoinirreducibles} can be combined with this method to choose elements uniformly at random from any weak order interval in $S_n$.